mmikowski/powercss/README.md

 This prevents any later **vsheet** from overriding the value for `_font_size_` for the `.pcss-_box_` selector in the cascade.

-An astute reader will again notice that a **vsheet** can be used across many **metasheets**.
+An astute reader will again notice that a **vsheet** can be used across many **cascades**.
 Therefore, one must be careful when setting locks on a **vsheet** that will be reused in more than once.

 ### Double-buffering
 We illustrate "double-buffering" in `pcss._example002_.html` which can be be found in the `examples` directory of the GitHub repository.
-Here, we create two **metasheets** then switch between them at will.
+Here, we create two **cascades** then switch between them at will.
-PowerCSS never enables a **metasheet** until the CSS is completely written.
-This "double-buffering" technique allow us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing styles individually.
+PowerCSS never enables a **cascade** until the CSS is completely written and one **cascade** is enabled at any time by PowerCSS.
+This "double-buffering" technique allow us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing styles individually and across multiple stylesheets.

-Only one **metasheet** is enabled at any time.
-PowerCSS is intended to replace **all** other stylesheets for an application, and external stylesheets are no longer needed.
-While we can use external sheets during development, we don't need them for production release.
+PowerCSS is intended to replace **all** other stylesheets for an application.
+While we can use external sheets for our CSS during development, we shouldn't need them for production release.
 Don't worry, this isn't as drastic as it sounds.
-Third-party web components work fine with PowerCSS, as it plays very nicely with others.
+PowerCSS plays very nicely with others and is designed to avoid conflict with third-party web components.

+### Speed ###
-Why do we promote this?
-There are numerous benefits.
-First, the browser rendering engine doesn't need to work loading and merging sometimes dozens of external style sheets.
-We calculate the cascade in software and only provide to the browser an optimized and complete single stylesheet to use.
-This also removes many HTTP requests for external stylsheets.
+We have taken great care to ensure PowerCSS is as fast, or sometimes even faster than static CSS.
+We calculate the cascades in software and only provide to the browser a single optimized stylesheet to render.
+The browser rendering engine doesn't need to work loading and merging sometimes dozens of external style sheets.
+It also removes sometimes dozens of HTTP requests for external stylsheets.

 We have numerous layers of caching as well.
 The CSS is never rewritten unless something has changed, and even a great deal of our processing - the merging of **vsheets** - is cached well before we normally need the CSS.
-If we change a **mixin** map, we can be confident that PowerCSS will identify and change the affected **metasheets** when needed.
+If we change a **mixin** map, we can be confident that PowerCSS will identify **only** the affected **cascades**, and will only update them when needed.

+We also want to provide a option to completely compile a **cascade** to CSS while your application has some *downtime*, we plan to provide `pcss._prepareCascade_()` with a `do_force` option for this as well.
+The `do_force` would force a complete recompilation of the cascade, including any intermediary formats.

 ### Compression
 Not yet written.